Devyani130205/amazon/README.md

 # amazon
-this is a amazon clone
+this is a amazon clone.